mmuffins/nzbhydra-scheduler/README.md

       - MAXAGE=7
       - CATEGORY=Anime
       - INDEXERS=Animetosho
-    # command: ["./start-getsearchterms.sh"] # Optional, only to generate new search terms
 ```
 ### Getting search terms
 It is possible to override the entrypoint to generate search terms from the group and shows file: